 ID Mitigation EC-2.01 Construction activities and equipment will be managed to avoid damage and disturbance to adjacent properties, structures and operations.
 EC-2.02 Mud, dust and vehicle emissions will be managed in a manner that ensures safe and continuous public activities near construction sites where applicable.
 EC-2.03 Noisy construction activities where noise and vibration may cause disturbance and stress in built-up areas will be limited to daylight hours.
+EC-2.04 All stockpiles or spoil piles shall be maintained as to minimize dust associated with wind erosion.
+EC-2.05 Vehicles hauling materials to or from the work site that have the potential for dust emissions should be hauled with the load enclosed by an anchored tarp, plastic or other material.

-ID Mitigation PA-2.01 All occurrences of fire spreading beyond the debris pile will be reported immediately in accordance with work permit conditions.
+ID Mitigation PA-2.01 All occurrences of uncontrolled burning or fire spreading beyond the debris pile will be reported immediately to Manitoba Hydro.
 PA-2.02 Any residue or unburned materials remaining post-burn is not to encumber operations or re-vegetating activities.
 PA-2.03 Burning of slash on permafrost soils should be avoided.
 If it is unavoidable, the utilization of other methods such as a metal container that can be removed from site.
 PA-2.04 Burning of solid wastes including kitchen wastes and treated wood will not be permitted.
 PA-2.05 Burning will be monitored to ensure that fires are contained and subsequent fire hazards are not present.
 Post season all burn piles will be scanned for hot spots using infrared scanning technology.
 PA-2.06 Burning will not be carried out within riparian buffer zones or setbacks for stream crossings or waterbodies.
-PA-2.07 .
-A Burning Permit is required between April 1st and November 15.
+PA-2.07 A Burning Permit is required between April 1st and November 15.
 PA-2.08 Debris and wood chip piles located near habitation or highways will only be burned when weather conditions are favorable to ensure the safe dispersal of smoke and in accordance with burning permits where applicable.
 PA-2.09 Debris piles scheduled for burning will be piled on mineral soils where possible.
-PA-2.10 Firefighting equipment required by legislation, guidelines and contract specifications will be kept on site and maintained in serviceable condition during burning.
+PA-2.10 Firefighting equipment required by legislation, guidelines, contract specifications and Work Permits will be kept on site and maintained in serviceable condition during burning.
 PA-2.11 Slash will be piled in a manner that allows for clean, efficient burning of all material and on mineral soils where applicable (i.e. permafrost).
-PA-2.12 Burning of any material is not permitted on Manitoba Infrastructure and Transport (MIT) roadway ROW's
+PA-2.12 Burning of any material is not permitted on Manitoba Infrastructure and Transport (MIT) roadway ROW's.